 Are you wondering how long does it take to get a PhD?
-Do you need a masters to get a PhD?
-These are the questions that most students in their final years struggle with.
+Do you need a master’s to get a PhD?
+These are the questions that most students in their final years struggling with.
 As a student, you’ve already dedicated years upon years to studying and learning new things.
 You are almost an expert.
 And this is precisely why you are probably wondering if you should commit to studying a couple more years to get a PhD.
 Do you need it?
 How will it help you?
 But the most important question is “how long will it take you to get it?”

-Here Is Why You Need a PhD Degree
+Here Is Why You Need a PhD Degree?

 Truth be told, there are very few people with a PhD.
-This is because the doctoral degree is very difficult to obtain.
+This is because a doctoral degree is very difficult to obtain.
 However, the people who do have a PhD seem to be doing great in life.
 Everyone is interested in your skills when you have a PhD.
 Your diploma shows potential employers that you are a real expert in your field and that you are a lot more educated than the typical employee.

 But did you know that you don’t need a PhD to get a good job?
 Who is the only US president to have a PhD degree?
 Woodrow Wilson was the only one with a doctorate.
 He had a pretty nice job (he was president of the United States from 1913 to 1921).
-But so did all the other presidents who did not even bother to get their doctorate degree.
+But so did all the other presidents who did not even bother to get their doctorate degrees.

 The Difficulties of Getting a Doctoral Degree

 Getting your PhD degree may sound like a good idea.
 You want to go ahead and try it.
 Congratulations!
-However, before you get to work, you need to know a couple things about the lengthy process of getting a PhD degree.
+However, before you get to work, you need to know a couple of things about the lengthy process of getting a PhD degree.
 It’s not as easy as getting a master’s degree.
 Furthermore, there are dozens of different PhD programs that you can choose from.
 Here are the major difficulties when it comes to getting your PhD:

 - The stress and isolation will be difficult.
 A PhD candidate is under a lot of stress for years.
 Because of the huge amount of work, he starts to feel isolated and alone.
 Watch out for depression!